carbon-language/carbon-lang/docs/project/code_review.md

 At times, review comments may be confusing or frustrating for you.
 While this is something we always want reviewers to minimize, it will still happen at some times and to some degree.
-When this happens, it helps to remember that the goal of the review is to ensure the change results in the project improving over time.
+It helps to remember that the goal of the review is to ensure the change results in the project improving over time.